April: What to Do in the Desert Garden

 You can also move plants and divide perennials and clusters of aloe now as well.

-Minimize planting stress with
+Minimize plant stress

-6 Steps for Successful Spring Planting.
+7 Steps for Successful Spring Planting

 Watering New Plants